If you would like more information, please contact Paulette Chapman of Koonz, McKenney, Johnson & DePaolis L.L.P.

 When drivers are involved in pedestrian accidents, it is critical that they stay at the scene until the police arrive.
 The driver should have stayed to make certain the woman received the medical care she received.
 There could have been a possibility that the woman was still alive after being struck and only needed the driver to call 911 for an ambulance.

-If you or a loved one suffers injuries or death after being struck by a car, contact a qualified Virginia, Maryland and Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you or a loved one suffers injuries or death after being struck by a car, contact a qualified Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.